kostasthanos/Social-Network-in-Cpp/README.md

 ### Network files
 1. **conversations**
    Contains conversations between users and their friends.
-It follows the form :

    ```
    Logged_in_user : post_of_logged_in_user